ZhentingWang/DUMP/README.md

 - Boost performance on hard distributions
 - Reduce wasted training on saturated samples

-Effectiveness of DUMP on the K&K puzzle dataset mixed with 12 distributions defined by the number of characters in each puzzle.
+📈 Effectiveness of DUMP on the K&K puzzle dataset mixed with 12 distributions defined by the number of characters in each puzzle.
 DUMP consistently achieves higher answer reward on test dataset compared to baseline:

+ - Red: RL with DUMP curriculum; Green: RL without curriculum
+ - Each subplot shows a different logic puzzle difficulty (3–14 characters)

 <p align="center">
 <img src="./images/effectiveness1.png" alt="DUMP Effectiveness1" width="70%"/>